sshushliapin/Sitecore.FakeDb/README.md

 ### <a id="how-to-work-with-the-query-api"></a>How to work with the Query API

-The `Query` API needs `Context.Database` set and the example below uses `DatabaseSwitcher` to do so:
+The `Query` API needs the `Context.Database` set, and the example below uses `DatabaseSwitcher` to do so:

 ```csharp